 - The manufacturer (in theory) audits the claim and if correct then reimburses the distributor for the loss.

-A careful audit validation is needed because of the potential for error or abuse.
+Ship and Debit best practices include a careful audit validation because of the potential for error or abuse during revenue recognition.
 In complex business environments, an OEM may have multiple volume, mix, and sales rebate programs, as well as maybe having volume rebates directly with a distributor’s end-customer and, if not careful, the OEM may also end up paying Ship and Debit claims on top of the other allowances already given.
-All rebates and allowances have to be factored in before approving a Ship and Debit claim in order to avoid excess claims.
+All rebates and allowances have to be factored in before beginning the Ship and Debit process in order to avoid excess claims.
 As another example, the distributor product must have been purchased directly from the OEM, as it is conceivable that product could have been acquired from third-party diverters at lower than OEM prices, and then incorrectly claimed under a Ship and Debit program.